sandersn/manual/Widening-and-Narrowing-in-Typescript.md

 # Widening and Narrowing in Typescript

 Typescript has a number of related concepts in which a type gets treated temporarily as a similar type.
-Some of these concepts are internal-only.
+Most of these concepts are internal-only.
 None of them are documented very well.
 For the internal concepts, we expect nobody needs to know about them to use the language.
 For the external concepts, we hope that they work well